reaver-flomesh/fsm-docs/content/en/demos/ingress/ingress_tls.md

 This example demonstrates how to verify client certificates when TLS termination and mTLS are enabled.

-Before using the mTLS feature, ensure that ErieCanal Ingress is enabled and configured with TLS, by providing the parameter `--set ec.serviceLB.enabled=true` during ErieCanal installation.
+Before using the mTLS feature, ensure that FSM Ingress is enabled and configured with TLS, by providing the parameter `--set fsm.serviceLB.enabled=true` during FSM installation.

-To enable the mTLS feature, you can either enable it during ErieCanal Ingress installation by providing the parameter `--set ec.ingress.tls.mTLS=true` or modify the configuration after installation.
-The specific operation is to modify the `ConfigMap` `fsm-mesh-config` under the ErieCanal namespace, and set the value of `tls.mTLS` to `true`.
+To enable the mTLS feature, you can either enable it during FSM Ingress installation by providing the parameter `--set fsm.fsmIngress.tls.mTLS=true` or modify the configuration after installation.
+The specific operation is to modify the `ConfigMap` `fsm-mesh-config` under the FSM namespace, and set the value of `tls.mTLS` to `true`.

-In ErieCanal Ingress, the annotation `pipy.ingress.kubernetes.io/tls-trusted-ca-secret` is provided to configure trusted client certificates.
+In FSM Ingress, the annotation `pipy.ingress.kubernetes.io/tls-trusted-ca-secret` is provided to configure trusted client certificates.

 ```yaml
 apiVersion: networking.k8s.io/v1